This information has been translated into other languages – see the links at the bottom of this page.

 You can help prevent influenza by getting immunized with an influenza vaccine each year as soon as it's available.

-Yearly immunization with the inactivated influenza vaccine (flu shot) or the nasal spray flu vaccine prevents flu infection and its complications in most people.
+Yearly immunization with the inactivated influenza vaccine (flu shot) prevents flu infection and its complications in most people.

 The person who gives the vaccine may tell you or your child not to get it if you or your child: